jcr0916-hue/federatedrepublic/docs/CONSTITUTIONAL-DESIGN-PRINCIPLES.md

 **Catches:** provisions that work only on cooperative assumptions.
 *Example flagged in Article I review: §1.4's prison-labor carve-out is unconditioned — assume a legislature that wants cheap compulsory labor, and nothing in the provision prevents it.*
+**Re-verified 19.09 — still open, and sharper than first recorded.** §1.4 is one of the six non-derogable rights under §1.19.a.
+The document declares it absolute and forbids derogating it in any emergency, then leaves the Legislature an unconditioned definitional exit: no compensation floor, no voluntariness requirement, no limit on hours or conditions, no bar on labor for private profit.
+The neighbouring carve-outs are bounded by enumeration; this one is bounded by nothing.
+An emergency cannot touch this right, but an ordinary statute can hollow it out — which makes it a conflict between two constitutional provisions rather than a missing implementation detail.

+**Pattern worth naming — self-defeating delegation.** Where this test meets Graceful Degradation: a limit on the Legislature whose only activation is a statute the Legislature must pass.
+Absent the statute the limit does not bite, and the body that would be constrained is the body that must act.
+Live instances found 19.09: §8.4 (public campaign financing "shall" be established by statute, with no deadline and no consequence for never acting) and §7.10(4) (gift prohibition keyed to a "de minimis threshold defined by statute" that may never exist; partly mitigated by the following sentence, which makes official-capacity gifts Republic property regardless of statute).*

 ### 5. Actor Test  [CORE + ATTESTED]
 **Canonical form: holder, check, consequence.**